Giants need win, help to reach playoffs after loss to Padres

 TRAINER’S ROOM

-Padres: Manager Jayce Tingler said RHP Dinelson Lamet, who came out of Friday’s game with biceps tightness, was feeling better and the team was encouraged that he would be able to start the wild-card series opener Wednesday night at Petco Park.
+Padres: Tingler said RHP Dinelson Lamet, who came out of Friday’s game with biceps tightness, was feeling better and the team was encouraged that he would be able to start the wild-card series opener Wednesday night at Petco Park.
 “That would be ideal.
 We’ve still got a ways to go there but that’s kind of where everybody’s heads are at right now,” Tingler said. … The manager said RHP Mike Clevinger, who has an elbow impingement, played catch Saturday and the feedback was positive.
 The team isn’t sure when he’ll be ready to start.
 Clevinger came out of Wednesday’s start after just one inning and received a cortisone shot on Friday.

 Giants: RHP Sam Coonrod was placed on the 10-day injured list with a right shoulder strain.
 RHP Rico Garcia was recalled from the alternate training site.